altinbarin/altinbarin/README.md

 <h1 align="center">Hi 👋, I'm Furkan</h1>
 <h3 align="center">I'm a Software developer with solid skills.
-I have experience with well-known ORM frameworks like Entity Framework and Dapper.
-I'm also proficient in CSS, JavaScript, and HTML5, and have a good grasp of database management, especially with MS SQL.
+I have experience with .Net Core, well-known ORM frameworks like Entity Framework and Dapper.
+I'm also proficient in React, CSS, JavaScript, and HTML5, and have a good grasp of database management, especially with MS SQL and version controll systems like Git.
 I completed my software development training at the BilgeAdam Boost Developer Program.
 I'm genuinely passionate about coding and can quickly learn and adapt to new technologies.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">